 A handset controller is included with the FPC200 for setting the thermo-mechanical stripper heating time and ultrasonic cleaner run time.

 Once the cleaving process is complete, the cleaved fibers can be transferred, in the fiber holding blocks, to the FSX2000PM (available below) for splicing.

 Replacement cleave blades are available separately below.

-Three of the blades sets are designed to strip the same size cladding on both the left and right ends.
-The CSTM080125 blade set is designed to strip Ø80 µm cladding fiber on one end and Ø125 µm cladding fiber on the other.
-When ordered with the FPC200 base unit, it will be installed by default with the blades for Ø80 µm claddings on the left and the blades for Ø125 µm cladding on the right.
-The blade orientation can be reversed by the user to strip Ø80 µm cladding on the right and Ø125 µm cladding on the left; however you must be certain to switch both the top and bottom inserts together.
+* The CSTM080125 blade set is designed to strip Ø80 µm cladding fiber on one end and Ø125 µm cladding fiber on the other.
+When ordered with the FPC200, it will be installed by default with the blades for Ø80 µm claddings (End 1) on the left and the blades for Ø125 µm claddings (End 2) on the right.
+If installing a CSTM080125, be sure to keep the Ø80 µm end of the bottom and top inserts aligned on the same side of the TMS stripper.
+If the Ø80 µm cladding blade is aligned with the Ø125 µm cladding blade when installed in the stripper, the system will not properly strip and the fiber may be damaged.

 These Bottom Cleaver Inserts secure the fiber inside the cleaving assembly of the FPC200 preparation station.
 They are sold individually to allow cleaving of differently sized fibers held within the left and right fiber holding blocks.
 Different inserts are available to support a variety of fiber sizes; compatibility is listed in the table to the right.